MarkLTZ/BTCGPU/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run bitcoin-qt.exe.
+Unpack the files into a directory and run bgold-qt.exe.

 BTG Core (aka Bitcoin Gold Core, BTCGPU) is the original BTG client and it builds the backbone of the network.
 It is based on Bitcoin Core.
 It downloads and, by default,